cascer1/diabot-old/README.md

 Save the app bot user token in either an environment variable named `TOKEN`, or in the `config.js` file.

-The bot also needs a MySQL database to connect to.
-It uses environment variables to get login details:
+The bot also requires a MySQL database and Rabbit MQ instance.
+It uses the following environment variables to login:

 * `DIABOT_DB_HOST`: Database host
 * `DIABOT_DB_USER` : Database username